jhunold/shared_instance/README.md

    claim ownership of its argument.

 As of these advantages, I prefer this type of calling method.
-But this only works, if `bar` doesn't need to claim ownership.
+But this only works if `bar` doesn't need to claim ownership.
 For example, if `bar` would be a constructor of a class storing a shared `Foo`, this calling method won't work.
 If we resort to passing a `shared_ptr<Foo>`, we lose the advantages above.
 To overcome this